AlexisHucteau/PhD_project/Weekly_advances.md

 ## 24.10.2021 - 29.10.2021

-* Do a clear recap of wet lab experiments
-* Biblio on The implications of IDH mutations for cancer development and therapy
+### 24.10.2021

+* Make a todo list
+* Make a quick picture about my project for the team poster
+* Work on the thesis introduction